 There are several manufacturers that make water filters for the home.
 Although a personal unit could be used as a last resort, it may not be sufficient for a family.
-Larger models usually cost in the range of two hundred dollars and more.
-We found this filter from simply water and the monolithic dome institute for twenty four dollars plus shipping.
-The system is build using two 5 gallon buckets.
-We were able to build the system in under five minutes only using a drill.
+Larger models usually cost in the range of two hundred dollars or more.
+Katadyn makes a nice gravity microfiltration system named the Katadyn TRK Drip Gravidyn Water Filter

 The kit consists of one ceramic filter, pre-filter sock and a spigot.
-The proper washers and nuts are included with the kit.
+The appropriate nuts and washers are included with the kit.

-The ceramic filter has a filtration efficiency is 0.5 micron and has been tested for removal capabilities of contaminants such as Cryptosporidium, E. Coli, Vibrio Cholerae and will also help remove chemicals and poisons such as Arsenic, Pesticides, Lead and Aluminum.
+The ceramic filter has a filtration efficiency is 0.5 micron (Note: March 2011, the filter hole size was reduced from 0.5 to 0.2 micron) and has been tested for removal capabilities of contaminants such as Cryptosporidium, E. Coli, Vibrio Cholerae and will also help remove chemicals and poisons such as Arsenic, Pesticides, Lead and Aluminum.
 A filter such as this one would have been an excellent source of water during hurricane Katrina.

 Filter construction was simple.
 We used a 1/2" drill bit to make three holes.
 The spigot hole needs to be a little larger than half inch.
 One hole is drilled at the bottom of the clean water bucket (blue bucket), one hole on the lid of the clean water bucket and one hole at the bottom of the unclean water bucket.
 More details on this video: